-My research mainly focus on reinforcement learning with neural networks (also called deep reinforcement learning).
+My research mainly focus on deep reinforcement learning (RL) and transfer learning.

 We aimed at designing agents that take decisions in an unknown environment, and learn through their own interaction with this environment to maximize a given criterion.

-More precisely, I am working on model-free actor-critic algorithms to deal with continuous environments (in state and action), trying to make them more data-efficient without losing the scalability of neural networks.
+Specifically, I work on model-free actor-critic algorithms with continuous environments (in state and action) trying to make them more data-efficient.
+The environments considered were often related to control tasks and robotic simulations.

 ||| Matthieu Zimmer and Paul Weng.
 Exploiting the sign of the advantage function to learn deterministic policies in continuous domains.
 In International Joint Conferences on Artificial Intelligence, August 2019.